 As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
 For example, we will be required to comply with certain of the requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as rules and regulations subsequently implemented by the SEC, including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
 We expect that compliance with these requirements will increase our legal and financial compliance costs and will make some activities more time consuming and costly.
 In addition, we expect that our management and other personnel will need to divert attention from operational and other business matters to devote substantial time to these public company requirements.
 In particular, we expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
-In addition after we are no longer qualify as an "emerging growth company," as defined under the JOBS ACT we expect to incur additional management time and cost to comply with the more stringent reporting requirements applicable to companies that are deemed accelerated filers or large accelerated filers, including complying with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act.
-We are just beginning the process of compiling the system and processing documentation needed to comply with such requirements.
+In addition after we are no longer qualify as an "emerging growth company," as defined under the JOBS ACT we expect to incur additional management time and cost to comply with the more stringent reporting requirements of Section 404 of the Sarbanes-Oxley Act.
+We are just beginning the process of compling the system and processing documentation needed to comply with such requirements.
 We may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
 In that regard, we currently do not have an internal audit function, and we will need to hire or contract for additional accounting and financial staff with appropriate public company experience and technical accounting knowledge.